VISHNUMK50/inventory-app/BUG.md

+## bugs AND CHANGES NEEDED

+- ADD LOADING ACTION
+- HEADER SCROLL LOCK
+- LINK HOME ON LOGO

+- dropdown option not updated

-## bugs
+## resolved bugs

 - last used id not updated
 - last used id not fetch
-- dropdown option not updated

-## resolved bugs